It was the story of a pair of young men separated by more than a century but charged with the same fierce drive to learn.

-Their stories electrified a roomful of teachers and public officials gathered at the Omni International Hotel today for the Baltimore Teachers Union's annual tribute to Dr. Martin Luther King on his birthday.
+The story electrified a roomful of teachers and public officials gathered at the Omni International Hotel yesterday for the Baltimore Teachers Union's annual tribute to the Rev. Martin Luther King Jr. on his birthday.

-Warning that racism and discrimination continue to slow black advancement, Dr. Therman E. Evans, the featured speaker, went on to preach about two men who overcame tremendous odds to get an education.
+Warning that racism and discrimination continue to slow black advancement, Therman E. Evans, the featured speaker, preached about two young men who overcame tremendous odds to get an education.

-He told of Jamie Parker, a young slave in South Carolina in the 1830s, in a time and place when it was illegal to teach blacks to read.
-Parker persuaded an educated free black man to teach him to read -- and both paid a heavy price for such defiance.
+He told the story of Jamie Parker, a young slave in South Carolina in the 1830s, in a time and place when it was illegal to teach blacks to read.
+Parker persuaded an educated, free black man who was passing through the area to teach him to read -- and both paid a heavy price for such defiance.

-One night, white vigilantes discovered Parker and his tutor during a lesson, Evans said.
+One night, white vigilantes discovered Parker and his tutor during a lesson, Mr. Evans said.

 As for his tutor, "a black man, trying to teach a black boy to read -- hung by the neck until dead."

-Undaunted, the boy held down two part-time jobs, got himself a room, fed and clothed himself, "went to school every single day," Evans said.
-Jones eventually graduated 22nd in a class of 600 and received a full academic scholarship to Penn State University.
+Undaunted, the boy held down two part-time jobs, got himself a room, fed and clothed himself, "went to school every single day," Mr. Evans said.

-Evans went on to praise the role of committed teachers in making sure that children receive the education they deserve, urging listeners to persevere.
+Mr. Evans praised the role of committed teachers in making sure that children get the education they deserve.

 "It's easy for this thing to get routine on a day-to-day basis," he said of teaching.
 "It is a major challenge and should not ever be taken for granted."